 Extramural Grant Awards and Sponsors

-ATSU maintains a diverse portfolio of research and service/educational grant and contract awards from many prestigious funding sources.
-As shown in the following pie charts, ATSU received over $4.2 million (representing 35 sponsored program grant awards) from federal, state, foundation, and internal sources for the most recent fiscal year, ending June 30, 2012.
+ATSU manages a diverse portfolio of research, service, and educational grant awards from many prestigious funding sources.
+As shown in the following pie charts, ATSU received over $3.3 million (representing 47 sponsored program grant awards) from federal, state, foundation, and internal sources for the most recent fiscal year, ending June 30, 2016.

-- A HRSA grant to support the KCOM-based Missouri Area Health Education Center program office.
+HRSA funding continues to support the KCOM-based Missouri Area Health Education Centers program office.

-- Grants from the National Endowment for the Humanities and Institute of Museum and Library Services, among others, to support projects led by ATSUís Museum of Osteopathic Medicine.
+Grants from the National Endowment for the Humanities and Institute of Museum and Library Services, among others, continue to support projects led by ATSU's Museum of Osteopathic Medicine.